Abilities Based Learning and Education Support (ABLES) is a curriculum assessment and reporting suite that:

 - allows teachers to assess the learning readiness of students with disabilities and additional needs

-- generates reports that help to plan for personalised learning
+- generates reports for individualised learning planning

-- tracks student progress and achievements.
+- tracks student progress and achievements over time.

 Government schools can access ABLES from the Insight Assessment Platform.